 Today, it’s still possible to fish in the lagoon although the pollution and the congestion of boats, public transport and large ships arriving in Venice is having a tremendous impact on the fragile ecosystem of the lagoon.
 Even the Rialto fish market has changed.
 It’s very touristic and is getting smaller and smaller.

 Despite all this, the Adriatic Sea is still very rich in fish.
 In fact, it’s one of the most fertile in the Mediterranean and supply more than half of the Italian fresh fish.

 Venetian families eat fish often, preferring oily fish such as sardines or anchovies but also shellfish such as mussels, brown crabs and king scallops which are part of traditional Venetian cooking.
-The two recipes that I’m presenting here, are very easy and quick to prepare and are often found in the old Venetian Osterie, known as Bacàri in the local dialect, where one can eat some Cichetti, which are nibbles of some local speciality foods to eat with an Ombra di vino, (a small glass of wine) as we say here.
+The two recipes that I’m presenting here, are very easy and quick to prepare and are often found in the old Venetian Osterie, known as Bacàri in the local dialect, where one can eat some Cichetti, which are nibbles of some local specialty foods to eat with an Ombra di vino, (a small glass of wine) as we say here.
 The story goes that in the past, the street sellers who served the wine in St. Mark’s Square, used to follow the shadow made by the bell-tower so that the wine could be kept cool.
 From here the custom to call a glass of wine, Ombra which means shadow.
 Drinking an Ombra, in Venice, is something like a social ritual and the same goes for eating a Cichetto.